arxlang/astx/docs/installation.md

 ## Stable release

-To install AstX, run this command in your
+To install ASTx, run this command in your
 terminal:

 ```bash
 $ pip install astx
 ```

-This is the preferred method to install AstX, as it will always install the most recent stable release.
+This is the preferred method to install ASTx, as it will always install the most recent stable release.

 If you don't have [pip](https://pip.pypa.io) installed, this